KMeans#

 • If a callable is passed, it should take arguments X, n_clusters and a random state and return an initialization.

-For an example of how to use the different init strategy, see the example entitled A demo of K-Means clustering on the handwritten digits data.
+For an example of how to use the different init strategies, see A demo of K-Means clustering on the handwritten digits data.

 n_init‘auto’ or int, default=’auto’